-Mosquitoes are attracted to darker colors, with some sources claiming that potential victims are more easily located in the dusk hours when mosquitoes do most of their hunting if they happen to be wearing colors that provide greater contrast against backlights and horizons at dusk.
-As such, lighter colored threads may just sneak you under their radar and/or direct them to your buddy in the Johnny Cash-inspired get-up first.
+Mosquitoes are attracted to darker colors, with potential victims more easily located in the dusk hours when mosquitoes do most of their hunting.
+As such, lighter-colored threads may just sneak you under their radar and/or direct them to your buddy in the Johnny Cash-inspired get-up first.

 Use a Mosquito Net

 It may seem like a no-brainer, but many hikers possessed of gray matter have nevertheless been known to overlook this crucial part of the standard mosquito-thwarting routine.
 In most mosquito-prone areas, the little fellas are most active in the hours just after dusk, which also happens to be the time when you’re likely to be pitching your tent or tucking yourself in for your nightly kip.